Top Benefits of Building Commissioning in 2019

 Note: See the updated cost and payback data from the 2018 update to the LBNL study in the “COSTS AND ROI OF COMMISSIONING” section below.

-Ongoing commissioning performed by dedicated software and analytics tools can provide additional value and savings over time, on top of an initial or periodic commissioning or re-commissioning program.1
+Ongoing Cx performed by dedicated software and analytics tools can provide additional value and savings over time, on top of an initial or periodic commissioning or re-commissioning program.1

 At the highest level, building commissioning brings a holistic perspective to design, construction, and operation that integrates and enhances traditionally separate functions.1